venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

-1. `-device AC97` is enough for older or newer devices, it comes with the mic and output at the same time, all the inputs and outputs are auto mapped to the backend and provided without, this is the **best option for emulation of 32 or 64 bits of ARM or X86 based computers and older OS**
+1. `-device AC97` is enough for older or newer devices, it comes with the mic and output at the same time, all the inputs and outputs are auto mapped to the backend and provided without, this is the **best option for emulation of 32 bits of X86 based computers and older OS** and 64bit linux!
 2. `-device intel-hda -device hda-duplex` the High definition audio, that must be provided with a specific device way, the `hda-duplex` **will provide only "line in" and "line out" sound, no mic allowed**.